robert8138/deep-learning-deliberate-practice/README.md

 As a result, I foresee that the class of problems that I will be dealing with, fall closely under the realm of Deep Learning, and this is the best opportunity for me to achieve deliberate practice on an increasingly important skill that will allow us to unlock enormous business values in the future.

+## Pursue Metrics that Matter

+As I was thinking about success metrics for this DL Deliberate Learning Project, Cal Newport's [blog post](http://calnewport.com/blog/2015/06/16/pursue-metrics-that-matter/) came to mind again.
+His thesis is this:

+> When deciding to embrace a self-motivated ambition, choose a definition of success that your aunt in Peoria would understand and find impressive.
+This is not about succumbing to the status quo, but instead setting yourself up to receive the brutal but useful feedback needed to eventually start producing things too good to be ignored.

+His Advice: Focus on **Conventional Competitive Metrics** that will keep you brutually honest (e.g. Want to get good at writing, set a goal to publish a book; want to prove you are getting better at DL, try Hacker Rank test for deeplearning.ai [AI Bootcamp](https://www.deeplearning.ai/ai-bootcamp) to see if you are accepted, etc).

 ## Course Planning

 Like any learning project, it is generally wise to take a week or two to compile the list of study materials, trial study them, and then finalize on the final curriculum.
 Luckily, this topic is so hot that there are already many useful obvious candidates or even reviews of these candidate courses.
 Here are a few: